You are here: Home > Section on Neurophysiology and Biophysics

 Structural studies on glutamate receptors from primitive organisms

 We expressed the LBD of a recently discovered glutamate receptor from the primitive eukaryote Adineta vaga (AvGluR1) in Origami B (DE3) and purified it to homogeneity.
 The apo form of AvaR1 was generated for a direct filter-binding assay, yielding a Kd of 200 nM.
 Competition assays reveal that AvGluR1 has promiscuous ligand-binding activity, and in addition to recognizing acidic and neutral amino acids, binds also to alanine, methionine, and phenylalanine, but not to amino acids with a beta carbon branch, such as valine and threonine.
 Electrophysiological assays establish that, like glutamate and aspartate, alanine, methionine, and phenylalanine are efficient agonists.
 Crystal structures solved to investigate this unusual binding pattern reveal that the gamma COOH group of glutamate and aspartate is coordinated by by a pair of arginine residues in domain 2, unlike in any other iGluR LBD structure solved to date, but similar to the mechanisms for binding of glutamate by type III GPCRs.
 Neutral and hydrophobic amino acids use a chloride ion as a surrogate ligand, compensating for the missing ligand carboxylate group.
-Consistent with this, competition assays with tritiated glutamate reveal that the binding of alanine and serine, but not of glutamate and aspartate to AvGluR1, is chloride dependent.
+Consistent with this, competition assays with tritiated glutamate reveal that the binding of alanine and serine, but not of glutamate and aspartate, to AvGluR1 is chloride dependent.

 Structural basis for allosteric modulation of kainate receptors by zinc

 Kainate receptors (KARs) play a key role in the regulation of synaptic networks.
-We find that zinc, a cation released at a subset of glutamatergic synapses, potentiates glutamate currents mediated by homomeric and heteromeric KARs containing GluK3 at 10–100 µM concentrations, whereas it inhibits other KAR subtypes.
-Potentiation of GluK3 currents is mainly due to reduced desensitization, as shown by kinetic analysis and modeling.
+We find that zinc, a cation released at a subset of glutamatergic synapses, potentiates glutamate currents mediated by homomeric and heteromeric KARs containing GluK3 at 10–100 µM concentrations, whereas zinc inhibits other KAR subtypes.
+Potentiation of GluK3 currents is mainly attributable to reduced desensitization, as shown by kinetic analysis and modeling.
 Mutation and crystallographic analyses revealed that a specific zinc-binding site is formed at the base of the LBD dimer interface by a GluK3–specific aspartate (Asp759), together with two conserved residues, His762 and Asp730, the latter located on the partner subunit.
 This site of interaction identifies the LBD as a hot spot for allosteric modulation, given that kainate receptors are also modulated by sodium and chloride ions, which bind to discrete sites at the top of the dimer assembly, while AMPA–receptor allosteric modulators bind in a crevice between subunits in their LBD dimer assembly.
 Our analysis suggests that tetrameric GluK2/3 receptors are likely assembled as pairs of heterodimeric LBDs.
 Therefore, zinc binding stabilizes the labile GluK3 dimer interface, slows desensitization, and potentiates currents, providing a new mechanism for KAR potentiation at glutamatergic synapses.

 - NICHD IRP